CCE Country Profile

 Monitoring of climate change communication and education in the Cook Islands comes in different forms.
 Although there is no standalone government agency tasked with climate change monitoring in the country, different government activities serve this purpose.
 For instance, the National Climate Change Policy 2018-2028 (2018) includes indicators to monitor and assess all of the policy measures outlined in the document.
 The Policy assigns the Climate Change Cook Islands Office with the responsibility for monitoring the policy’s implementation and carrying out reviews.
 The National Strategy for the Development of Statistics (2015-2025), which was co-developed by the Cook Islands Statistics Office and the Partnership in Statistics for Development in the 21st Century, assesses data and capacity needs across four sustainability-related sectors: sustainable economic development, sustainable human and social development, sustainable natural resources, and environmental management and governance.

 The 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) also indicates the importance of effective monitoring and evaluation structures.
-It states that, as the implementation of the plan involves the use of state budgets, “it is important that there is accurate monitoring and reporting of implementation results and that transparency is maintained at all times” (2016, p.
+It states that, as the implementation of the plan involves, “it is important that there is accurate monitoring and reporting of implementation results and that transparency is maintained at all times” (2016, p.
 39).
-As a result, the Action Plan development process involved producing the Monitoring and Evaluation Readiness Assessment Report, included in the Plan, which articulates a clear monitoring and evaluation plan.
-The Action Plan had recently reached the end of its implementation period at the time of this review, and as a result, the program’s assessment report is not yet available The Plan is organized into nine strategies, which align with the Sustainable Development Goals.
-Under some strategies such as ‘human health and welfare’ and ‘climate and disaster risk resilience’, actions and sub actions include development of education-based programs, in the context of climate change.
+As a result, the Action Plan development process involved producing the Monitoring and Evaluation Readiness Assessment Report included in the Plan, which articulates a clear monitoring and evaluation plan.
+The Action Plan had recently reached the end of its implementation period at the time of this review, and as a result, the program’s assessment report is not yet available.
+In the Action Plan, the strategies ‘human health and welfare’ and ‘climate and disaster risk resilience’, outline actions and sub-actions including the development of education-based programs, in the context of climate change.

 Goal 13 of the National Sustainable Development Plan, aims to strengthen the country’s resilience to climate change and natural disasters.
 Achievement of the goal is tracked via three nationwide climate change indicators.
 For example, indicator 13.1 calculates the resilience index which assesses country-wide efforts to reduce the social, environmental, infrastructural, and social vulnerability of each island.
 In a similar vein, the Climate Change Country Programme of the Green Climate Fund includes a Strategic Objective to “establish an information platform that informs and monitors the performance and progress of project development, execution and impact,” with planned actions to “regularly publish online information on climate change and climate change financing in the Cook Islands including projects and contacts amongst others” (2019, p.
 44).

 The European Union is also supporting Cook Islands’ initiatives to monitor the effects of climate change on its vulnerable ecosystems.
-For example, the Environmental monitoring to enhance community livelihoods and build resilience to climate change in the low-lying atolls of Cook Islands project strengthens environmental monitoring capabilities in the northern Pa Enua group of islands, focusing on Manihiki Island.
+For example, the Environmental Monitoring to Enhance Community Livelihoods and Build Resilience to Climate Change in the Low-lying Atolls of the Cook Islands project strengthens environmental monitoring capabilities in the northern Pa Enua group of islands, focusing on Manihiki Island.
 Specifically, the project seeks to better manage marine resources and increase the climate resilience of pearl farmers as well as artisanal and small-scale commercial fishery operators.

 The Ministry of Education publishes statistics reports on educational statistics and collects data for reporting on the Sustainable Development Goals (SDGs) in relation to education.
 However, at the time of this review, there was no information available on SDG 4.7 (sustainability education) or SDG 13.3 (climate change education).